 We all experience fatigue.
 It can be work stress, family arguments or illness that is making us feel tired.
 For a small portion of the population, it’s chronic and wearing.
 It can be explained away with a medical diagnosis like anemia or arthritis.
 These people can be experiencing Chronic Fatigue Syndrome.

-For the diagnosis to be established fatigue has to be new, not lifelong and persistent since onset.
-The lethargy will impact functioning and activity levels.
-In adults it is expected the fatigue would have lasted at least 4 to 6 months before looking towards Chronic Fatigue Syndrome as an explanation.
+Exploring chronic fatigue characteristicsFor someone to have this, the fatigue has to be new, not lifelong and lasting since onset.
+The slowness will impact activity levels.
+In adults, the fatigue last at least 4 to 6 months before looking towards CFS as an explanation.

+Specific features of chronic fatigueThere are a number of physical and other associated symptoms of chronic fatigue.
+For instance, headaches and muscles aches, nausea and lightheadedness, swollen glands and sore throats all connect to its Syndrome.
+Poor sleep, memory troubles and a worsening following exertion have also been noted.
 These are the symptoms people with Chronic Fatigue Syndrome present with.
-Unfortunately the symptoms are not specific and could be a marker of a number of illnesses.
-Also people experiencing chronic fatigue are likely to brush it aside or come up with alternate explanations.
+Unfortunately, the symptoms are not specific and could be a marker of a number of illnesses.
+Also, people experiencing chronic fatigue are likely to brush it aside or come up with alternate explanations.